KnightCodder/ChessMoveGeneration/documentation/board.md

     - index 2 : true if black has right to castle king side
     - index 3 : true if black has right to castle queen side
 * `int enpassent`: index of a square where enpassent is possible. if enpassent is not possible then it would have a value of -1.
-* `float fifty_moves`: counter for the fifty-move rule. if the move is not capture or a pawn move then it gets an increament of 0.5. and after a pawn moves or capture happens it get the value 0. if fifty_moves == 50 then the game ends in a draw.
+* `int fifty_moves`: counter for the fifty-move rule. if the move is not capture or a pawn move then it gets an increament of 1. and after a pawn moves or capture happens it get the value 0. if fifty_moves == 100 then the game ends in a draw.
 * `materialBalance`: Keeps track of the material balance in the game.
 * `std::string FEN`: current FEN string representing the board state. the default value would be empty , it would only get updated if we wanted to. this is to make the engine faster.
-* `Piece white_pieces[32]`: the index of this would be an piece_id and the value would be the piece data. the piece_ids would be unique no matter what the colour is thats why it has a size of 32 instead of 16.
+* `Piece white_pieces[33]`: the index of this would be an piece_id and the value would be the piece data. the piece_ids would be unique no matter what the colour is thats why it has a size of 32 instead of 16. the index 0 is stored for empty.
-* `Piece black_pieces[32]`: similair to white_pieces.
+* `Piece black_pieces[33]`: similair to white_pieces.

 ### Methods